Spyker Cars: Post-bankruptcy

-On August 6, 2012, Spyker announced that it would sue GM over the Saab bankruptcy, with CEO Muller stating, "Ever since we were forced to file for Saab Automobile's bankruptcy in December of last year, we have worked relentlessly on the preparation for this lawsuit which seeks to compensate Spyker and Saab for the massive damages we have incurred as a result of GM's unlawful actions."
-In June 2013, the US$3 billion claim was heard in Detroit, Michigan before US federal Gershwin Drain, who dismissed it on the basis that "General Motors had a contractual right to approve or disapprove the proposed transaction" due to Spyker having given GM the right to veto any change of ownership in the Saab acquisition agreement.
-Spyker's appeal of the ruling was heard at the 6th U.S. Circuit Court of Appeals in Cincinnati on October 24, 2014.
-Judge Eugene Siler ruled in favor of GM, stating that the company's blocking of the sale of Saab had not been malicious, but rather based upon "legitimate business concerns" about who would benefit from Saab's use of GM technology.
+On 6 August 2012, Spyker announced that it would sue GM over the Saab bankruptcy, with CEO Muller stating, "Ever since we were forced to file for Saab Automobile's bankruptcy in December of last year, we have worked relentlessly on the preparation for this lawsuit, which seeks to compensate Spyker and Saab for the massive damages we have incurred as a result of GM's unlawful actions."
+In June 2013, the US$3 billion claim was heard in Detroit, Michigan, before US Federal Judge Gershwin Drain.
+Drain dismissed it on the basis that "General Motors had a contractual right to approve or disapprove the proposed transaction" due to Spyker having given GM the right to veto any change of ownership in the Saab acquisition agreement.
+Spyker's appeal of the ruling was heard at the 6th U.S. Circuit Court of Appeals in Cincinnati on 24 October 2014.
+Judge Eugene Siler ruled in favor of GM, stating that the company's blocking of the sale of Saab had not been malicious but rather based upon "legitimate business concerns" about who would benefit from Saab's use of GM technology.

-On August 27, 2012, Spyker announced that Youngman had acquired a 29.9% stake in the company for €10 million (US$12.5 million).
+On 27 August 2012, Spyker announced that Youngman had acquired a 29.9% stake in the company for €10 million (US$12.5 million).
 Two joint ventures between Spyker and Youngman were announced, Spyker P2P and Spyker Phoenix, with Spyker having 25% and 20% stakes in them, respectively.
 Spyker P2P would develop new luxury sports utility vehicles, while Spyker Phoenix would develop a range of premium cars based on the Saab PhoeniX platform.

-In March 2013, the B6 Venator was unveiled at the Geneva Motor Show, the B6 Venator was noted as Spyker's first concept car in nearly four years.

-On September 16, 2013, Spyker N.V. lost its listing on Euronext Amsterdam after failing to undergo a restructuring agreement.

-On November 5, 2014, the Central Netherlands District Court ordered Spyker to leave the factory it had been renting within seven days and pay its owner €152,000 in overdue rent.
+In March 2013, the B6 Venator was unveiled at the Geneva Motor Show as Spyker's first concept car in nearly four years.
+On 16 September 2013, Spyker N.V. lost its listing on Euronext Amsterdam after failing to undergo a restructuring agreement.
+On 5 November 2014, the Central Netherlands District Court ordered Spyker to leave the factory it had been renting within seven days and pay its owner €152,000 in overdue rent.
 The claim was made by Jacques Walch, the owner of the factory rented by Spyker.
 Despite this, CEO Victor Muller insisted the company would be able to pay its bills "in a matter of days".